General Data Protection Regulation

 - Pseudonymisation with MIDs, VIDs, TIDs.

 GDPR Roles and Employees

-EMSI have a designated Data Protection Officer (DPO) and have appointed a GDPR Project team to develop and implement our roadmap for complying with the new data protection Regulation.
-The team are responsible for promoting awareness of the GDPR across the organisation and programmes, assessing our GDPR readiness, identifying any gap areas and drafting and implementing the new policies, procedures and measures.
+EMSI, and EMS has appointed a designated Data Protection Officer (DPO) and has further appointed a GDPR Project team which has developed and implemented EMSI, and EMS's roadmap for complying with the GDPR.
+The team has promoted awareness of the GDPR across the organisation and its programmes, identifying any gap areas and drafting and implementing the new policies, procedures and measures.